 - Maximum demand – The cost of the electrical energy supplied by a generating station depends on the installed capacity of the plant and kWh generated.
 Increased in maximum capacity increased the installed capacity of the generating station.

-- The power factor of the load – The power factor plays an important role in the plant economics.
+- The power factor of the load – The power factor plays a major role in the plant economics.
 The low power factor increases the load current which increases the losses in the system.
 Thus, the regulation becomes poor.
-For improving the power factor the power factor correction equipment is installed at the generating station.
+For improving the power factor, the power factor correction equipment is installed at the generating station.
 Thus, the cost of the generation increases.

 - The amount of energy used – The cost of electrical energy is reduced by using large amounts of energy for longer periods.